 This dual focus promises even more powerful AI tools in the future.

 Foundation models serve as the cornerstone of the next generation of intelligence systems.
 They offer scalable, adaptable, and versatile frameworks for building advanced AI applications.
-By harnessing the power of deep learning and large-scale data, these models are poised to reshape how we interact with technology.
+By harnessing the power of deep learning and large-scale data, these models will reshape how we interact with technology.

 Here are some recommended reads to gain more insights about the topic: